Skip to main content

 Symptom management

-A progestogen needs to be used in women who retain their uterus and should be considered for women with a history of endometriosis, even if she has had a hysterectomy, due to concerns about disease and symptom recurrence.19 Tibolone may also be considered as MHT for women with a history of endometriosis.2 Given that higher oestrogen doses may be required for symptom management in younger women, correspondingly higher doses of a progestogen may also be necessary.3
+A progestogen needs to be used in women who retain their uterus and should be considered for women with a history of endometriosis, even if she has had a hysterectomy, due to concerns about disease and symptom recurrence (19).
+Tibolone may also be considered as MHT for women with a history of endometriosis (2).
+Given that higher oestrogen doses may be required for symptom management in younger women, correspondingly higher doses of a progestogen may also be necessary (3).

 Prevention of morbidity and mortality

-While a lack of longitudinal outcome data currently exists for this population, MHT has been shown in observational studies to reduce risks of osteoporosis and fracture, cardiovascular morbidity and mortality, and cognitive issues.16 Observational data show a probable “window of opportunity” for MHT initiation early after surgical menopause, especially to mitigate cardiovascular and cognitive risk.3
+While a lack of longitudinal outcome data currently exists for this population, MHT has been shown in observational studies to reduce risks of osteoporosis and fracture, cardiovascular morbidity and mortality, and cognitive issues (16).
+Observational data show a probable “window of opportunity” for MHT initiation early after surgical menopause, especially to mitigate cardiovascular and cognitive risk (3).

 Management of sexual dysfunction and psychosocial risks

-MHT may improve some aspects of sexual dysfunction and vaginal oestrogen or dehydroepiandrosterone can be added to systemic MHT to further improve GSM symptoms.
-In addition, for women with HSDD despite MHT use, testosterone therapy can be considered, but women need to be advised that long-term efficacy and safety are unknown.16,20 With regards to the increased long-term risk of a diagnosis of depression and/or anxiety following surgical menopause, given that these risks have only been identified in observational studies, it is unclear whether or not MHT use mitigates these risks.
+MHT may improve some aspects of sexual dysfunction and vaginal oestrogen or dehydroepiandrosterone can be added to systemic MHT to further improve GSM symptoms (15).
+In addition, for women with HSDD despite MHT use, testosterone therapy can be considered, but women need to be advised that long-term efficacy and safety are unknown (16, 20).
+Note that currently there is conflicting evidence for use of testosterone for other indications in patients with early menopause, specifically for neurological function, bone health and cardiovascular health (16).

 Further information